 You should try this.
 Otherwise, when depth of field is needed, you're missing out on a good thing.

-I don't see any loss of sharpness at f/22.
+I don't notice much loss of sharpness at f/22.
 The DOF on the ground is sharper.

 And these small ones are 100% crop from its full picture background, maybe 200 feet distant, immediately left, between the two signs.
 It is same image, still focused on this near blue sign.